Tasman Abyssal Plain: Fauna

-Species and families
+Taxonomy and species diversity

 A seamount reef at 1000 m on the continental slope south of Tasmania showing corals, sea urchins and a brittle star.

 The abyssal fauna consisted of Nematocarcinidae (25%), Crangonidae (20%), Benthesicymidae (17%), Munidopsidae (16%), Acanthephyridae (10%) and Aristeidae (4%).
 Considerably small amounts of polychelids and sergestids were registered at abyssal depths (as they were all predominant in the bathyal zone).
 Having a cosmopolitan spread, the most common abyssal sea pen was Umbellula, which represented about a third of the aggregation, whereas Asajirus and Culeolus were the most frequently collected ascidians.
 Over 120 Porifera specimens have been collected, a half being the Demospongiae class and the other half being Hexactinellida.
 Of the Demospongiae, there were four orders that represented the four families of Cladorhizidae, Polymastiidae, Ancorinidae and Niphatidae.
 The Cladorhizidae, which are carnivorous sponges, were the most frequently collected family with over 40 samples.
 A new species in the Oweniidae family was recorded from the deep waters, which was found off the coast of New South Wales.

 About 50 new species of marine worm were found in the eastern Australian abyss, which include those in the families of Maldanidae and Nothria.
 Snailfishes and Eelpouts inhabited the slopes of seamounts just over the abyssal plain.
 Histiobranchus australis and deep sea fishes such as bathysaurus ferox, zombie worms, red coffinfish, faceless fish, shortarse feelerfish, blobfish, spiderfish and tripodfish were found at the abyssal depths.
 Spectrunculus grandis in such depths were rather small in size.
 Moreover, some classes like the brachyurans and pagurids were not documented in any of the abyssal specimens.
 The abyssal creatures 3500 m were very similar to those in the North Atlantic Ocean, which included Ophiura, and Amphiura sp., among others.
 Acrocirridae and Ampharetidae were recorded in the abyssal depths.

 Most noteworthy was the discovery of 17 new species of the carnivorous sponges: Abyssocladia, Asbestopluma, Euchelipluma, Lycopodina, Chondrocladia and Cladorhiza, indicating the high range of sponges on abyssal plains and continental slopes that are still to be completely reported.
 Abyssal hydroids reported from Challenger Station 160 at the depths of 4755 m were formerly the only published records of the abyssal hydroid wildlife in Australia.
 Cryptolarella abyssicola was most bountiful species with 12 records.
 Zygophylax concinna was found from the only known observing found near Sydney and to depths that range from 100 m to 3754 m, and as well as the prevalent abyssal brittlestar Amphiophiura bullata.
 A few Hormathiidae specimens from the abyssal depths were not able to be designated into a genus at the time.